 The Annual Meeting will be a virtual meeting of stockholders, which will be conducted exclusively by webcast.
-You are entitled to vote at and participate in the Annual Meeting only if you were a stockholder of record of SiTime as of the close of business on April 8, 2021, or if you hold a valid proxy for the Annual Meeting.
+You are entitled to vote at and participate in the Annual Meeting only if you were a stockholder of record of SiTime as of the close of business on April 8, 2022, or if you hold a valid proxy for the Annual Meeting.
 No physical meeting will be held.

-To attend the Annual Meeting online and submit your questions during the meeting visit www.meetingcenter.io/234434892.
+To attend the Annual Meeting online and submit your questions during the meeting visit https://meetnow.global/MKKF9SJ.
 You also will be able to vote your shares online by attending the Annual Meeting by webcast.

-To participate in the Annual Meeting, you will need the 16-digit control number included on your Notice, on your proxy card, or on the instructions included in the instructions that accompanied your proxy materials.
-If you encounter any difficulties accessing the virtual Annual Meeting during the check-in or meeting time, please call the technical support number that will be posted on the virtual Annual Meeting website.
+To participate in the Annual Meeting, you will need to review the information included on your Notice, on your proxy card, or on the instructions included in the instructions that accompanied your proxy materials.
+If you encounter any difficulties accessing the virtual Annual Meeting during the check-in or meeting time, please call the technical support number that will be posted on the virtual Annual Meeting website or you may call 1-888-724-2416.
 There will be technicians available to assist you.
+The virtual meeting platform is fully supported across browsers (MS Edge, Firefox, Chrome, and Safari) and devices (desktops, laptops, tablets, and cell phones) running the most up-to-date version of applicable software and plugins.
+Please note that Internet Explorer is not a supported browser for the virtual meeting platform.